kg4zow/remarkable.jms1.info/src/info/ssh.md

 ### SSH into the tablet

 Once you have the password, you can SSH into the tablet.
+The first time you do this, you will need to use the password.

 ```
-(jms1@supermini) 212 $ ssh root@rm
+(jms1@laptop) 212 $ ssh root@rm
 The authenticity of host '10.11.99.1 (10.11.99.1)' can't be established.
 ED25519 key fingerprint is SHA256:aLkWmgMQAF/BmQVaNyOlAz5y6pcOz5TEKM/dW/hFh5A.
 This key is not known by any other names.